1. Purpose and scope

 Transfusion consent should be sought prospectively prior any blood product transfusion.
 The only exception is a critical bleeding event where consent should be sought retrospectively.

-A copy of the transfusion consent form should be kept at the patient’s bedside until they are discharged.
+consent to blood products MR634/A should be used.
+A copy of this paper based form should be kept at the patient’s bedside until they are discharged.
 The original signed form should be sent to HIS for scanning.

 3.8 Duration of blood transfusion consent